Baissomantidae

 Baissomantidae is an extinct family of primitive mantises known from the Cretaceous period.
-There are two known genera, Baissomantis, known from the Early Cretaceous Zaza Formation of Buryatia, Russia, and Labradormantis from the mid Cretaceous (Cenomanian) Redmond Formation of Labrador, Canada.
+There are two known genera and three species, which are Baissomantis, of which the species are Baissomantis maculata & B. picta, known from the Early Cretaceous Zaza Formation of Buryatia, Russia, and Labradormantis, which has only one species, Labradormantis guilbaulti from the mid Cretaceous (Cenomanian) Redmond Formation of Labrador, Canada.
 They are amongst the most primitive mantises known, only more advanced than Santanmantis.